 For most people, Easter means the beginning of spring.
 For us, it means barbecue season is finally upon us.

-So ditch the oven and fire up the grill or smoker with these delicious Spring barbecue recipes.
+So ditch the oven and dust off the grill or smoker and get barbecuing with these delicious recipes.

 Barbecue recipes to serve at your Easter party